akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold knelt beside the stone.
 ‘It says that Tola raised this stone in memory of his father, Ulf.
 That Ulf crossed the sea with King Sweyn.
 That he took silver from Æthelred and bought this land.
 That God help his soul.’
 He touched the weathered carving. ‘Æthelred was a king, a long time ago.
 The payment was Ulf’s right to settle.
 It means this land was earned, not stolen.’

 ‘It is the old tongue,’ he continued.
 ‘Before the Normans, before the Saxons, there were men who spoke like this.
 One of them was your grandfather’s grandfather, who crossed the sea.
-He stayed her, and this stone has marked our boundary ever since.’
+He stayed here, and this stone has marked our boundary ever since.’

 She nodded, though she did not fully understand.
 She understood only that her father was telling her something important, something she would need to carry.
 She pressed her palm flat against the stone and tried to memorise the cold of it, the rough grain of the lichen, the way the carved shapes felt under her fingers.